 The structure

-Besides the detailed syllabus, this course provides e-learning materials developed to support the teaching process.
-You can find these e-learning materials in the syllabus and in this teaching guide.
+Besides the detailed syllabus, this course provides eLearning materials developed to support the teaching process.
+You find the mention to the eLearning materials on the syllabus and at this teaching guide.

 The teaching guides structure is the following: